 The Master of Public Health (MPH) program provides graduates with knowledge and skills necessary to become general practitioners in the public health workforce.
 The curriculum focuses on public health areas such as foundations of public health, biostatistics and epidemiology, program planning and evaluation, public health administration, research methods, behavioral and social determinants of health, multicultural health, advocacy, as well as environmental and occupational health.
-Students will have extensive applied experience with over 250 hours of culminating field training from partnering health organizations within the student's local community.
+Students will have extensive applied experience with 270 hours (classroom/instruction and homework) of culminating field training from partnering health organizations within the student's local community.